Flu/avr-emulator/README.md

   - `SUB` – Subtract one register value from another.
   - `SUBI` – Subtract an immediate value from a register.
   - `SWAP` – Swap nibbles of register.
+  - `TST` – Test if a register is zero or negative.

 ## Roadmap
   - [ ] Configurable memory size through command line arguments.